Style Guide

 Light Cotton Sundress — Casual Mehendi, Beautifully Done

-For a casual or close-family mehendi — the kind held at home rather than a venue — a light cotton sundress in a soft tone or floral print is the considered, comfortable choice.
-Polished without overdressing, breathable through a long afternoon, and the kind of outfit that lets you focus on the celebration rather than the clothes.
+For a casual or close-family mehendi — the kind held at home rather than a venue — a light cotton sundress like the Bloom Affair Mini or Painted Garden Cotton Linen Dress is the considered, comfortable choice.

-09 — The Mint Statement
+09 — The Modern Utility Twist

-10 — The Indo-Western
+10 — The Indo-Western Statement

 5 Rules for Dressing for a Mehendi as a Wedding Guest